Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: the basics

-The AQNs may also offer a resolution to some seemingly unrelated puzzles such as ``Primordial Lithium Puzzle" \cite{Flambaum:2018ohm} and the longstanding puzzle with the DAMA/LIBRA observation of the annual modulation at $9.5\sigma$ confidence level \cite{Zhitnitsky:2019tbh}.
-Furthermore, it may resolve the observed (by XMM-Newton at $ 11~\sigma$ confidence level \citep{Fraser:2014wja}) puzzling seasonal variation of the X-ray background in the near-Earth environment in the 2-6 keV energy range as suggested in \cite{Ge:2020cho}.
-The AQN annihilation events in the Earth's atmosphere could also lead to resolution of another mysterious type of explosions as discussed in \cite{Budker:2020mqk} when the infrasonic and seismic acoustic waves have been recorded without any traces of accompanying meteor-like events.
-The AQN annihilation events which occur under the thunderstorm may also explain several puzzling events observed by Telescope Array collaboration as discussed in \cite{Zhitnitsky:2020shd}.

-In the context of our present study, however, the most important application is a possible explanation of the ``Solar Corona Mystery" \cite{Zhitnitsky:2017rop,Raza:2018gpb}, which is reviewed in details in next subsection \ref{corona}.
+Interestingly, AQNs could also offer a resolution to other seemingly unrelated puzzles, such as the "Primordial Lithium Puzzle" \cite{Flambaum:2018ohm} or the annual modulation observed by DAMA/LIBRA (see \cite{Zhitnitsky:2019tbh}).
+Furthermore, it may resolve the puzzling seasonal variation of the X-ray background in the near-Earth environment, in the 2-6 keV energy range \citep{Fraser:2014wja}, as suggested in \cite{Ge:2020cho}.
+AQN annihilation events could also explain a mysterious type of explosions in the Earth's atmosphere, where infrasonic and seismic acoustic waves have been recorded, without any traces of accompanying meteor-like events (\cite{Budker:2020mqk}).
+Finally, AQN annihilation events which occur under a thunderstorm may explain several events observed by the Telescope Array collaboration, as discussed in \cite{Zhitnitsky:2020shd}.
+In the context of our study, however, the most important application of AQNs is a possible explanation of the solar corona heating ( \cite{Zhitnitsky:2017rop,Raza:2018gpb}), which is reviewed in details in next subsection \ref{corona}.

-The key parameter which essentially determines the intensity of the effects mentioned above is the average baryon charge $\la B \ra$ of the AQNs.
-It is expected that AQNs do not have all the same $B$, but rather is given by a distribution function $f(B)$.
-There is a number of constraints on this parameter which are reviewed below.
-The AQNs are macroscopically large objects with a typical size of $R\simeq 10^{-5}{\rm cm}$ and roughly nuclear density resulting in masses roughly 10\,g.
-For an AQN with baryonic charge $B$, its mass is given by $M_N\simeq m_p |B|$.
-For the present work we adopt a typical nuclear density of order $10^{40}\,{\rm g ~cm^{-3}}$ such that a nugget with $|B|\simeq 10^{25}$ has a typical radius $R\simeq 10^{-5}{\rm cm}$.
-It should be contrasted with conventional meteors of mass 10 g wich would have a typical size of order 1 cm, occupying a volume approximately 15 orders of magnitude larger than the AQN's volume.
-One can view an AQN as a very small neutron star (NS) with nuclear density.
-The difference is that the NS is squeezed by the gravity, while the AQN is squeezed by the axion domain wall pressure.
+The key parameter, which determines the intensity of the effects mentioned above, is the average baryon charge $\la B \ra$ of the AQNs.
+It is expected that AQNs do not have all the same $B$, but rather $B$ is given by a distribution function, $f(B)$.
+There are several constraints on this parameter which are reviewed below.
+AQNs are macroscopically large objects, with a typical size of $R\simeq 10^{-5}{\rm cm}$.
+They have roughly nuclear density, resulting in masses of roughly 10 grams.
+For an AQN with a baryonic charge $B$, mass is given by $M_N\simeq m_p |B|$.
+For the present work, we adopt a typical nuclear density of order $10^{40}\,{\rm g ~cm^{-3}}$, such that a nugget with $|B|\simeq 10^{25}$ has a typical radius $R\simeq 10^{-5}{\rm cm}$.
+One can view an AQN as a very small neutron star (NS), with nuclear density.
+The difference is that a NS is squeezed by gravity, while an AQN is squeezed by axion domain wall pressure.